Credit Karma Tax Review: Free Option for Simple Taxes

 Advantages of Credit Karma Tax

 Credit Karma Tax costs are minimal — $0, to be exact — and the service is comparable to other online tax preparation resources.
 Here are more of the benefits of using Credit Karma Tax to file:

 - File federal and state taxes for free.

-- Accepted Max Refund Guarantee claims yield a $25 gift card.
+- Accepted Max Refund Guarantee claims yields a $25-$100 gift card.

-Credit Karma Tax also launched a unique feature in 2018: the Earlybird Advance, which gives customers $500 to $1000 without any interest or fees as soon as 24 hours after their tax returns are accepted by the IRS.
-It promises the maximum refund possible through its Max Refund Guarantee; if you use another online tax preparation service to file your federal taxes and receive a larger return, you might be eligible for a $25 gift card.
+Credit Karma Tax promises the maximum refund possible through its Maximum Refund Guarantee.
+If you use another online tax preparation service to file your federal taxes and receive a larger refund, you might be eligible for a $25-$100 gift card.

 Disadvantages of Credit Karma Tax

 As a relatively new service, Credit Karma Tax doesn’t support certain tax forms and situations that other products might.
 Here are some of the drawbacks to filing via Credit Karma Tax:

 - Users must register for a Credit Karma account due to a single sign-on system.

 - The program doesn’t support situations like part-year state filing or multiple state filing.

 Credit Karma’s customer support is insufficient for users who need help right away while they’re working on their return.
 There’s no phone number to call, and you must be logged in to get assistance via a Contact Member Support email form.
 Before you can submit the form, you must review several titles of articles the system thinks might answer your question.